-- RG 146.112 A licensee may choose to engage an authorised assessor or other person to assist in the process of assessing the course.
+- RG 146.117 Courses for advice on basic deposit products, related non-cash payment products and FHSA deposit accounts do not need to be assessed by an authorised assessor or registered on the ASIC Training Register but may instead be assessed by the licensee as meeting our knowledge and skill requirements at the Tier 2 level.
+The ability to allow courses for advice on basic deposit products and related non-cash payment products to be assessed by licensees provides licensees with flexibility in the training of advisers in products that are relatively straightforward and well understood by the public. - RG 146.118 A licensee may choose to engage an authorised assessor or other person to assist in the process of assessing the course.
 However, the licensee remains responsible for ensuring that the course meets the required standard.
-The licensee may use courses from the ASIC Training Register, or find it helpful to refer to such courses in order to develop appropriate courses. - RG 146.113 Where a course on basic deposit products and related non-cash payment products or FHSA deposit accounts is assessed by the licensee rather than an authorised assessor, the role of the licensee is to: - (a) benchmark their own training courses against our knowledge and skill requirements; - (b) examine their own processes and procedures to assess whether the courses can successfully meet the training standards; and - (c) upon completion of the course, assess an individual adviser against the training standards. - RG 146.114 For basic deposit products and related non-cash payment products and FHSA deposit accounts, where licensees choose to meet their obligations by having their advisers individually assessed in accordance with RG 146.71, such individual assessment must be carried out by an authorised assessor.
+The licensee may use courses from the ASIC Training Register, or find it helpful to refer to such courses in order to develop appropriate courses. - RG 146.119 Where a course on basic deposit products and related non-cash payment products or FHSA deposit accounts is assessed by the licensee rather than an authorised assessor, the role of the licensee is to: - (a) benchmark their own training courses against our knowledge and skill requirements; - (b) examine their own processes and procedures to assess whether the courses can successfully meet the training standards; and - (c) upon completion of the course, assess an individual adviser against the training standards. - RG 146.120 For basic deposit products and related non-cash payment products and FHSA deposit accounts, where licensees choose to meet their obligations by having their advisers individually assessed in accordance with RG 146.75, such individual assessment must be carried out by an authorised assessor.